drquandary/mcp-academic-editor/README.md

 1) You receive comments from editor that can easily be resolved by: a) small edits in wording b) direct specific information provided in comments, c) organizational issues
 2) Use our J-Reviewer MCP (or a similar tool) which reviews your article then provides measured critiques
 3) Then have J-Reviewer propose surgical edits to address issues
-4) Then produces a patch, .diff or a full comment list that specifically addresses the issues
+4) Produce a patch, .diff or a full comment list that specifically addresses the issues
 5) Apply patch and review bolded edits (bolded-edits coming soon)